craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ![[gnol.png]]

-People with a heavy Gnoll heritage find themselves in possession of a very canaine biology and a nearly insatiable appetite.
+People with a heavy Gnoll heritage find themselves in possession of a very canaine biology and a nearly insatiable appetite, both for food and other vices.
 The origins of Gnoll people on Alaturmen are tied directly to the [[First Invasion of Orcus]].

 - *Age* You may live up to 75 years.
 - *Weight* You may weigh anywhere from 140 to 240 pounds.